ONSdigital/dp-compose/README.md

 ## CMD

-The ONS website and CMD both require Elastic search but (annoyingly) require different versions.
+The ONS website and CMD both require Elasticsearch but (annoyingly) require different versions.
 The `docker-compose.yml` will start 2 instances.

-**Note:** The default ports for Elastic search is usually `9200` & `9300` however in order to avoid a port conflict when running 2 different versions on the same box at the same time the CMD instance is set to use ports `10200` & `10300`.
+**Note:** The default ports for Elasticsearch is usually `9200` & `9300` however in order to avoid a port conflict when running 2 different versions on the same box at the same time the CMD instance is set to use ports `10200` & `10300`.

 :warning: **Gotcha Warning** :warning: